Prime ideals in infinite products of commutative rings: Introduction and preliminaries

+We also investigate when every ultrafilter on $\mathcal{B}$ induces a maximal ideal of $R$.
+It turns out that this property is closely related to the proconstructibility of the maximal spectra of the component rings $D_\lambda$.

+Furthermore, we consider minimal prime ideals of subrings $T \subseteq R$.
+For example, we prove that every prime ideal of a product of domains $R$ contains exactly one minimal prime ideal. \\

-\textbf{First-order sentences and ultraproducts.} In section 3, we make use of some classical terms of model theory including first-order formulas and ultraproducts, which we only consider in the special case of the language of rings including $+$, $\cdot$, $0$ and $1$.
-Roughly speaking, a first order sentence in this language is a formula only using $=$, $+$, $\cdot$, $0$, $1$, variables and logical symbols such as quantifiers and sentential connectives, but in such a way that variables only range over the elements of the ring. \\ If $\mathcal{F}$ is an ultrafilter on $\Lambda$, we denote by $R^* = \prod_{\lambda \in \Lambda}^\mathcal{F} D_\lambda$ the ultraproduct of the $D_\lambda$, which is the ring that is constructed by identifying elements $r,s \in R$ with the property that $\{\lambda \in \Lambda \mid r_\lambda = s_\lambda \}$ is in $\mathcal{F}$. \\ Ultrafilters and ultraproducts are playing an increasingly important role in commutative ring theory, for instance, in the work of Olberding (cf. \cite{Olb1}, \cite{Olb3}, \cite{Olb2}), Fontana and Loper (cf. \cite{Loper2}, \cite{Loper1}, \cite{Loper4}, \cite[section 5]{Loper5}, \cite{Loper3}), and Schoutens (cf. \cite{Schoutens2}, \cite{Schoutens1}). \\ We will extensively use the following fundamental theorem for ultraproducts~\cite[Theorem 4.1.9]{mod}:
+\textbf{First-order sentences and ultraproducts.} In section 3, we apply some model theory (in particular, \L o\'s's Theorem) to ultraproducts.
+We restrict ourselves to ultraproducts of rings and to the first-order language of rings whose non-logical symbols are $+$, $\cdot$, $0$ and $1$.
+Roughly speaking, a first-order sentence in this language is a formula without free variables only using $=$, $+$, $\cdot$, $0$, $1$, variables and logical symbols such as quantifiers and sentential connectives.
+When such sentences are interpreted, the underlying set is assumed to be the set of elements of a ring, so that quantifiers range only over ring elements (and not, for instance, over ideals or functions).